dosarf/aweson/README.rst

 >>> list(find_all_unique(content, JP[:].hi))
 [1, 2, 3, -22]

-and of course You can ask for the paths, too
+and You can ask for the paths, too

 >>> content = [{"hi": 1}, {"hi": 2}, {"hi": 1}, {"hi": 3}, {"hi": -22}, {"hi": 3}]
 >>> [(str(path), item) for path, item in find_all_unique(content, JP[:].hi, with_path=True)]